huf0813/bcc-adventure-park/README.md

 ## :hocho: Accepted Weapons

-### BEFORE CHOOSING YOUR LANGUAGE, PLEASE VISIT OUR [CONVENTION](https://github.com/huf0813/bcc-adventure-park/blob/master/CONVENTION.md) ON THIS PROJECT
+> BEFORE CHOOSING YOUR LANGUAGE, PLEASE VISIT OUR [CONVENTION](CONVENTION.md) ON THIS PROJECT
+>

-### Any code that didn't follow the convention will be rejected
+> Any code that did not follow the convention will be rejected!

 1. Java
-2. Javascript (node js)
+2. JavaScript (Node.js)
 3. Go

 ## :school_satchel: Task